kramse/kramse-labs/README.md

 **Beware** though that if the rest of the group DID do this it would be unfair for me to spend a lot of time walking you through these steps.
 So I will give you a link to this guide and ask you to follow these instructions.

+If we are doing a "hackerday" you dont need to prepare, but can use the time on-site for doing exactly this - getting your own hacker lab up and running.

 # Mandatory

 **You MUST do this.**